 - Apply the gold leaf in small sections.

 Adhesives Matter When Applying Gold Leaf

 Adhesives matter.
-With an artist brush, apply the adhesive (it looks milky in appearance when you first apply it, and then it turns clear as it becomes tacky) to your project.
-Wait the appropriate time for it to become tacky enough before applying the gold leaf.
+With an artist’s brush, apply the adhesive (it looks milky in appearance when you first apply it, and then it turns clear as it becomes tacky) to your project.
+Wait until the appropriate time for it to become tacky enough before applying the gold leaf.
 The instructions say anywhere from 15-30 minutes.
-That will depend on the temperature and humidity of your environment that you’re working in.
+That will depend on the temperature and humidity of the environment that you’re working in.
 My wait time was about 5-10 minutes in a 74-degree room.
 If the gold leaf is applied before the glue is tacky, it will not adhere.
 Carefully tap your finger on the surface after the adhesive has become clear to check if it has become tacky.
 This is the best way to know.
 Do not allow the glue to pool in areas.
 This will affect dry time as well.

 How To Apply